-When using the comparative reporting feature the first reporting period (Date Range 1 on the left) should be the most recent period of the two.
+When using the comparative reporting feature the first reporting period (Date Range 1 on the left) should be the most recent of the two periods.

 Once you have updated a report to include two periods, the body of the report will include the totals for each period as well as two new columns: the total change between both periods as well as the change as a percentage value.